-You’ll be offered the vaccine whether or not you’ve had COVID-19 and recovered.
-If you currently have COVID-19, you should check the guidance in your country on how long to wait before having the vaccine.
+You’ll be offered the vaccine whether or not you’ve had COVID-19.
+But if you currently have COVID-19, you should wait until you’ve recovered to have your vaccine.

 How is a COVID-19 vaccine given?

-Most of the COVID-19 vaccines being developed are given by injection and you’ll need 2 doses, given at different times (plus a booster dose after this).
+Most of the COVID-19 vaccines are given by an injection into the arm and you’ll need 2 doses, given at different times (plus a booster dose after this).
 Evidence shows that:

 What are the side effects of the COVID-19 vaccine?

 Like all medicines, vaccines can cause side effects.
-However, most side effects of the COVID-19 vaccine are mild and shouldn’t last longer than a week.
-They include:
+However, side effects of the COVID-19 vaccine are usually mild and shouldn’t last longer than a week.
+They can include:

 - feeling tired

 - fever – you may get a high temperature or feel hot or shivery 1 or 2 days after your vaccination.
 You can take painkillers such as paracetamol if you need to.
 If your symptoms get worse or you're worried, call a doctor

 If you have a high temperature that lasts longer than 2 days, a new, continuous cough or a loss of or change to your sense of smell or taste, you may have COVID-19.
 You can’t catch COVID-19 from the vaccine, but you may have caught it just before or after your vaccination.